-Afatinib comes as a tablet to take by mouth.
-It should be taken on an empty stomach, at least 1 hour before or 2 hours after eating a meal or snack.
-Take afatinib at around the same time every day.
+This medication comes in tablet form that you take by mouth.
+Your healthcare team will tell you how much medication to take.
+Take this medication on an empty stomach, either 1+ hour before or 2+ hours after a meal.
 If you miss a dose, take it as soon as you remember.
-If it is within 12 hours of your next scheduled dose, skip the missed dose and take the next dose at your regular time.
-Do not take 2 doses to make up for the missed dose.
-Certain medications and supplements can interfere with how afatinib works, so be sure to tell your healthcare team about all medications, vitamins and supplements you are taking.
+If it is within 12 hours of your next dose, skip the dose and take the next dose at your regular time.
+Do not take 2 doses at the same time to make up for a missed dose.
+If you take too much afatinib, contact your healthcare team or go to the emergency room immediately.

-There are a number of things you can do to manage the side effects of Afatinib.
+There are a number of things you can do to manage the side effects of afatinib.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 Afatinib has some unique nail and skin side effects that you may develop.
 Patients may develop a rash.
 While this rash may look like acne, it is not, and should not be treated with acne medications.
-The rash may appear red, swollen, crusty and dry and feel sore.
+The rash may appear red, swollen, crusty, dry and feel sore.
 You may also develop very dry skin, which may crack, be itchy or become flaky or scaly.
 The rash typically starts in the first week of treatment, but can occur at any time during treatment.
 Tips for managing your skin include:

 While receiving afatinib, you may develop an inflammation of the skin around the nail bed/cuticle areas of toes or fingers, which is called paronychia.
 It can appear red, swollen or pus filled.
 Nails may develop "ridges" in them or fall off.
 You may also develop cuts or cracks that look like small paper cuts in the skin on your toes, fingers or knuckles.
 These side effects may appear several months after starting treatment, but can last for many months after treatment stops.